 A diverse search committee is one of the most important factors in increasing diversity of recruitment and hiring.
-Women and IBPoC/visible minority/racialized faculty, preferably post-tenure, should be included on hiring committees.
+Women and racialized faculty, preferably post-tenure, should be included on hiring committees.
 To increase diversity, it can sometimes be helpful to appoint some search committee members from outside the department.
-Note, however, that women and minorities are often asked to do significantly more service, so it is important to ensure equal loads for service.
+Note, however, that minorities are often asked to do significantly more service, so it is important to ensure equal loads for service.